Who is the richest person in the world?

 Bernard Arnault’s luxury empire has made him billions, so it's no surprise that he ranks as the richest person in the world.
 The businessman is one of the largest shareholders of LVMH – a company that owns luxury brands such as Louis Vuitton and Dior.

-Read more on how China’s economy played a big role in the transformation of luxury products, and Bernard Arnault’s net worth
+Read more on how China’s economy played a big role in the transformation of the luxury goods sector, and Bernard Arnault’s net worth.

 4. Mark Zuckerberg